17 Sights in Pforzheim, Germany (with Map and Images)

 Show sight on map

 The Pforzheim Wildlife Park was founded in 1968.
-More than 400 mammals, fish and birds of 70 species live on an area of 16.5 hectares in the Pforzheim Wildlife Park.
+The Pforzheim Wildlife Park is home to more than 400 mammals, fish and birds of 70 species on an area of 16.5 hectares.
 There are numerous offers for children.
 Exhibitions and workshops are regularly held in the nature education centre, the Ewald-Steinle-Haus, which is located on the grounds of the wildlife park.
-The nature education centre was founded in 1997 by the Förderverein Wildpark Pforzheim e.V. and the previous association under its chairman at the time, Ewald-Steinle.
+The nature education centre was donated in 1997 by the Förderverein Wildpark Pforzheim e.V. and the previous support group under its chairman at the time, Ewald-Steinle.

 Wikipedia: Wildpark Pforzheim (DE), Website